symbol/symbol-docs/source/guides/transaction/turning-the-asynchronous-transaction-announcement-into-synchronous.rst

 2. After the service is up, use ``0.0.0.0:9000`` as the new proxy url.

-Sending the transfer transaction
+Sending the TransferTransaction
 ================================

-1. Alice creates a :doc:`Transfer Transaction <../../concepts/transfer-transaction>`, sending ``10 cat.currency`` to Bob.
+1. Alice creates a :doc:`TransferTransaction <../../concepts/transfer-transaction>`, sending ``10 cat.currency`` to Bob.

 .. example-code::